jaredLunde/masonic/README.md

 1. The original component requires a `<CellMeasurer>`, `cellPositioner`, and `cellMeasurerCache`.
-In `Masonic` this functionality=is built in and uses [`resize-observer-polyfill`](https://github.com/que-etc/resize-observer-polyfill) for tracking cell size changes.
+In `Masonic` this functionality is built in and uses [`resize-observer-polyfill`](https://github.com/que-etc/resize-observer-polyfill) for tracking cell size changes.

+2. This component will auto-calculate the number of columns to render based upon the defined `columnWidth` property.
+The column count will update any time it changes.

-2. The implementation for updating cell positions and sizes is also much more efficient in this component because only specific cells and columns are updated when cell sizes change, whereas in the original a complete reflow is triggered.
+3. The implementation for updating cell positions and sizes is also much more efficient in this component because only specific cells and columns are updated when cell sizes change, whereas in the original a complete reflow is triggered.

-3. This component only renders relative to its parent container's width and the browser window's height.
+4. This component only renders relative to its parent container's width and the browser window's height.
 The original component is tuned for rendering inside a parent container and not the window.

-4. The API is a complete rewrite and because of much of what is mentioned above, is much easier to use in my opinion.
+5. The API is a complete rewrite and because of much of what is mentioned above, is much easier to use in my opinion.

 ## Credits